To verify that the SSL certificate is successfully installed, try to bind the certificate to the web site.

 - Click Browse and then navigate to the file that contains the SSL certificate.
 Click Open > Next

-- Ensure "Place all certificates in the following store" is selected, ensure that "Personal" is listed for the certificate store
+- Ensure "Place all certificates in the following store" is selected, ensure that "Personal" is listed for the certificate store, click Next > Finish

 Restore Private Key

-- With the MMC console still open, select the Certificates folder inside the Personal folder in the left-hand pane.
+- With the MMC still open, click the Certificates folder inside the Personal folder in the left-hand pane.

-- Double-click the newly imported SSL certificate in the right-hand pane, then select the Details tab.
+- Double-click the newly imported SSL certificate in the right-hand pane, then click the Details tab.

-Open a command prompt (Go to Search > type cmd in search box), then enter the following command:
+- Open a command prompt, then enter the following command:

 certutil -repairstore my "<thumbprint>"